The Symbols of Ireland and their Significance in the Irish Culture Explained

 Such an act meant you believed in the Green Man, called for him, and asked for his blessings.
 Yet, that was not the only way people used to call for this God.

-This Goddess, in particular, has many symbols yet this one remains the most prominent of them all.
+This Goddess, in particular, has many symbols surrounding her yet this one remains the most prominent of them all.
 She is the Goddess of Sun and Fire.
 In some cases, people refer to the symbol rather as the Imbolc Cross.
 That is because the Goddess’ holiday falls on the Imbolc festival in which people started making her cross.

 A Brief History About the Honoured Goddess